Time Derivatives of Weak Values: Finite-difference approximations

 \subsection{Finite-difference right-hand derivative (FDRHD)}

-The finite-difference right-hand derivative (FDRHD), as happens to RHD, is evaluate at the initial (pre-selection) time, i.e., $t=0$.
+The finite-difference right-hand derivative (FDRHD), as happens to RHD, is evaluated at the initial (pre-selection) time, i.e., $t=0$.
 The FDRHD requires evaluating the following two weak values as seen in Fig.~\ref{f0}(e):

 Again, the pre-selected state $|\p(0)\rangle$ is prepared at $t=0$.
 But, the same post-selected state $\langle \egf|$ is evaluated at $t=t_L+t_R$ in the first weak value and at $t=t_L$ in the second.
 Now, as indicated in Fig.~\ref{f0}(e), the weak value $\BW\big(\opO,t_L,0\big||\evf\rangle,|\p\rangle \big)$ with $t_R=0$ provides information on what \textit{is} the property of the quantum system (linked to $\opO$) at the time the system \textit{is} pre-selected in $|\p \rangle$, while $\BW\big(\opO,t_L,t_R\big||\evf\rangle,|\p\rangle \big)$ provides such information at a time interval $t_R$ after the system \textit{was} pre-selected in $|\p \rangle$.
 For example, we can expect $\BW\big(\opx,t_L,t_R\big||\evf\rangle,|\p\rangle \big) >\BW\big(\opx,t_L,0\big||\evf\rangle,|\p\rangle \big)$ for a quantum system with positive velocity.
 Again, both weak values are gauge invariant and observable in the laboratory (as long as conditions \textbf{C1}, \textbf{C2}, and \textbf{C3} are satisfied).
 In Appendix~\ref{ap5b}, it is shown that FDRHD becomes equal to RHD when condition \textbf{C5} is satisfied.